natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-1.md

 '''9M113'''

 Once the BMP-1P upgrade is researched, the rail-mounted 9M14 ATGM is replaced with a spindle-mounted 9M113 ATGM.
-This ATGM is significantly more powerful and easier to use due to its semi-automatic guiding system.
-It is launched straight and has maximum velocity from the get go.
+This ATGM is significantly more powerful and can be easier to use due to its semi-automatic guiding system.

-Another reason to give up the first-gen missile is the smoke grenades which come with 9M113 and are extremely useful with directly launched ATGMs.
+The 9M113 Konkurs ATGM steers rather unpredictably.
+When fired, the 9M113 drops below your aim reticle in the first 15 metres (due to being at low speed right after launch).
+After surpassing 15 metres, the ATGM will have accelerated enough to fly up and stabilize itself with your aim reticle.
+Due to this launch drop, it is suggested to aim slightly up when firing the ATGM: this will avoid having your ATGM hit the ground or any fences as sometimes that tends to happen.
+When the ATGM is flying, steer it gently and carefully.
+Instantly snapping to another target can cause it to oscillate from side-to-side and hit something on the way or miss the target entirely.

-Improved penetration values and significantly increased explosive mass will result in far more reliable destructive power.
+Improved penetration values and significantly increased explosive mass will also result in far more reliable destructive power.
 Keep in mind that the ATGM still can only be fired when stopped or at extremely low speeds.

-Be aware, that the new missile launcher is put above the top of a turret and is a liability, since it is very visible even when the tank hides behind a wall and is a valid target for hostiles.
+Be aware that the new missile launcher is put above the top of a turret and can be a liability, since it is very visible even when the tank hides behind a wall and is a valid target for hostiles.
 A single ATGM hit to the launcher will obliterate the BMP, and so will HE.

 4 x 9M113 ATGM (BMP-1P)